DustinGottlieb/Dustins-Portfolio/README.md

 # Dustins-Portfolio
-This is my Portfolio of work projects: https://dustingottlieb.github.io/Dustins-Portfolio/
+My Portfolio of projects as well as a small bio: https://dustingottlieb.github.io/Dustins-Portfolio/

 Here is the repository: